 - How to Save While Visiting the Park

 Children two years of age and under are free!
 The one thing people don’t realize is that as long as your child is two when you check in, tickets will be free!
 The same is true for older kids as well.
-As long as your child is nine at checkout, you’ll be charged the child rate.
+As long as your child is nine at checkout, you will pay the child rate.

 - Park Hopper.
 This ticket allows you to visit more than one park in a day.
 To get the most of out of your day, plan to visit a park with an Extra Magic Hour in the morning.
 Then, hop over to another park which stays open later.
 Think about if “hopping” is a priority for your family and your plans.
 I know many people that planned on it and only ended up using it once.

 Every year, Disney hosts events such as Mickey’s Not So Scary Halloween Party or Mickey’s Very Merry Christmas Party.
 These events require additional tickets.
 If you are visiting the Magic Kingdom during one of these events, you will have to exit by 7 pm.
 Your park hopper pass will not give you admission.

 If you want to attend one of these events, pass on the day pass and purchase admission to the event instead.
 Spend the day relaxing at the pool and head to the park at 4 pm!

-4. Plan a longer visit.
 For every day you are in the park, the price decreases.
-This really comes into play once you purchase a four day park ticket.
-Planning a longer trip might result in bigger savings.
+You notice this once you purchase a four-day park ticket.
+Planning a longer trip might result in more significant savings.

 If you plan on visiting any of the Disney parks eleven (11) or more days in a year, you might want to purchase an annual pass.
 The pass is valid for one year from the date of purchase.

 There are reduced rates for active and retired members of active duty, reserve, Coast Guard, National Guard.
 Military Identification is required.
-Tickets can be purchased in advance at a military base.
+You can find them on your military base.

-This is a popular destination, so there are not really too many discounts on your admission.
+This is a popular destination, so there are not too many discounts on your admission.
 However, these are some things you should know before you spend money on getting into the park(s).